RESEARCH AT THE IWK

-Guided by the Vice President Research, Innovation and Knowledge Translations, we work closely with our partners to support research in women’s and children’s health throughout the province, broadening our reach with academic collaborators across Nova Scotia.
-In fact, our strong affiliation with Dalhousie University as an academic health sciences centre greatly enhances our ability to nurture a truly interdisciplinary environment that results in research excellence
+Guided by the Vice President Research and Innovation, we work closely with our partners to support research in women’s and children’s health throughout the province, broadening our reach with academic collaborators across Nova Scotia.
+In fact, our strong affiliation with Dalhousie University as an academic health sciences centre greatly enhances our ability to nurture a truly interdisciplinary environment that results in research excellence.

 Research takes place throughout the IWK with over 64,000 square feet of dedicated research space involving approximately 400 research employees, 100 investigators and 200 trainees, students, and volunteers.

-The IWK Health Centre Research Services Office provides oversight, management and support in the areas of finance, contract negotiations; grant funding, human resources, facility management, research consultation and education, and ethics.
+IWK Health's Research Services Office provides oversight, management and support in the areas of finance, contract negotiations, grant funding, human resources, facility management, research consultation and education, and ethics.

 Research fosters a healthier population and a more efficient health care system.
 The next few years will offer even more exciting opportunities to be a part of improving the health of women and children through innovative solutions and stronger partnerships.

 Interested in learning more about the research taking place at the IWK?
 Check out the site and discover!Share

 If you have a general question about research, our services, facilities or programs please email us below.

 If you are looking for a specific individual from one of our departments or facilities please select the button below to view the research services team (individual contact information is provided here).